biosustain/AutoFlow-HTC/README.md

 ``tecan_od_analyser --volumeloss``      This option allows the user to not compute the volume loss correction.
 By default, the volume loss correction is always computed.

 ``tecan_od_analyser --exportsvg``       With this option, plots will be saved as .svg rather than .png files.
 This is preferred if they are intended for a publication and allows for modifications in Illustrator.

+``tecan_od_analyser --onlyspecies``     Splits the visualization of the growth rate plots according to species and bioshaker.

 ## Input